 The lawsuit states causes of action for negligence, strict liability for defective design under the Tennessee Products Liability Act, T.C.A. § 29-28-101, and strict liability for failure to warn under the Tennessee Products Liability Act, and seeks damages as well as a commitment by the Defendants to appropriate injunctive or equitable relief, including internal reforms aimed at (1) identifying the root causes of the multiple decisions that led Defendants to knowingly disregard the results of their internal testing, to falsely certify the Earplugs as safe and effective, to fail to provide adequate warnings or proper fitting instructions, and to conceal the risks associated with the Earplugs for over a decade; (2) identifying corrective actions and institutional culture changes to address those root causes; and (3) implementing and tracking those corrective actions to ensure these failures do not happen again.

-Mr. Dooley’s counsel includes Lieff Cabraser partners Wendy R. Fleishman and Fabrice N. Vincent.
-You can learn more about the 3M earplug injuries lawsuit and contact a lawyer at Lieff Cabraser about your case.
+Mr. Dooley’s counsel include Lieff Cabraser partners Wendy R. Fleishman and Fabrice N. Vincent.

 About Lieff Cabraser